 In Detroit, some see Klein’s shock doctrine at work in the creation of a privatized surveillance apparatus operating to protect the business interests of mega-billionaires like Quicken Loans’s Gilbert.
 Klaus outlined the role Gilbert played in the racialized subprime mortgage lending scheme, which created the financial conditions for Detroit’s revenue problems that hit the city hard in 2008.

 In two separate cases in 2011, awards of $3 million and $2 million were meted out by courts in Ohio and West Virginia to former Quicken Loans customers who judges ruled were victims of predatory lending.

 In 2013, the Obama administration appointed Gilbert chairman of the Detroit Blight Removal Task Force.
 He pledged to assist the city in tearing down blighted properties — essentially pledging to clean up a mess that his company had, in part, created.

 MFI-Miami reviewed Detroit mortgage filings and found that 70.6 percent of 75 homes listing Quicken Loans as the mortgage holder went into foreclosure within 24 to 36 months of being sold on the secondary housing market.

 Now, Gilbert is being rewarded for his exploits with private security contracts and an ever-expanding private-public surveillance system designed to protect and ensure his plans for Detroit’s redevelopment — and no end appears to be in sight.

-“In Detroit, it’s justice for those, and safety for those, that can afford it,” Klaus said.
+“In Detroit, it’s justice and safety for those that can afford it,” Klaus said.